Skip to content

 In addition to the above, the command also expects one or more variables to be present, which correspond to the v parameter, e.g. v=PSD in the case of output from the PSD command.

 The command reads in the data from one or more long-format file, and constructs a matrix where rows are individuals (or epochs) and columns are values of the variable(s) listed (e.g. PSD) stratified by channel(s) and frequencies.
 It checks that the matrix is fully-specified (i.e. all measures are defined for all individuals) and then performs one or more case-wise outlier removal sweeps, based on a row having values beyond X standard deviation units from the mean for one or more variables.
-The command then applies SVD and writes the U, and W and (optionally) V matrices out.
+The command then applies SVD and writes the U, W and (optionally) V matrices out.

-For a toy example example (i.e. obviously not real data - this is purely to illustrate the structure of the input data):
+For a toy example (i.e. obviously not real data - this is purely to illustrate the structure of the input data):

 ID CH F PSD